BotechStudio/fudge-docs/docs/add-end-point.md

 module.exports = router;
 ```

-pay attension, the first route created above, is not protected.
-whice means every user can hit this end point.
+Pay attention!
+The first route created above is not protected.
+This means that any user can hit this end-point.

-the second one on the other hand, is a protected route, only authenticated users are allowd to call this
+The second one, however, is protected.
+Only authenticated users can call this end-point.
-end point.

 ### Step three